ranirangari/Accomodation-companion/README.md

 •	Stores user information in the MySQL database.

-•	Sort rooms by city, property type and prices.
+•	Filter rooms by city, property type and prices.

 •	Stores authentication details like token information in cookies.